stollander33/docs/docs/users/user_guide.md

 By setting the *auto* flag,  RAPyDo will understand by itself which version is required for YOUR_PROJECT.

-If your currently installed version is too old, the *auto* flag could not be supported.
+If your currently installed version is too old (this flag is only available from version 0.6.6), the *auto* flag could not be supported.
 In this case you can understand the required version by using: `rapydo version` and then upgrade the controller with the command: `rapydo install --git VERSION`.

 Otherwise you can install the latest version with pip and then use the *auto* flag: